akshadjaiswal/Complete-Web-Development-Bootcamp/README.md

 # Complete-Web-Development-Bootcamp
-## In the journey of becoming a full stack developer learning too many technologies.Started from HTML CSS and Javascript.
+## In the journey of becoming a full stack dev.
+I am learning few  technologies.Started from  basics.
-* Here you can see all my code or topics i learned.
+* Here you can see all my code or topics i am learning.
-* Pushing daily content here.
+* Updating daily learning content here.
-* Stay tuned.

 ## Languages i am learning-
-* HTML
+* HTML.
-* CSS
+* CSS.
-* Javascript
+* Javascript.
-* NodeJs
+* NodeJs.
-* Express JS
+* Express JS.
-* Pug
+* Pug.
-* Mongodb
+* Mongodb.